 Here’s my example of a bad slideshow from HuffPo.
 The news, as stated in the headline, is a list of “states with the fewest college degree holders.”

-After a bit of introductory text, the reader is then invited to click through 13 slides with an image from each state and the percentage of people who live there who have a college degree, presumably of the four-year variety.
+After a bit of introductory text, the reader is then invited to click through 13 slides with a Flickr image from each state and the percentage of people who live there who have a college degree, presumably of the four-year variety.
 (To save you time, I will tell you that Arkansas came in first, or last, depending on how you look at it.)

 The choice of images in the slides is curious.
 For Mississippi, we get a view of a lovely wooded area.
 For Georgia, we are offered a street scene of Atlanta, including the historic Fox Theater.